Bina Agarwal

 Bina Agarwal is an Indian development economist and Professor of Development Economics and Environment at the Global Development Institute at The University of Manchester.
 She has written extensively on land, livelihoods and property rights; environment and development; the political economy of gender; poverty and inequality; legal change; and agriculture and technological transformation.

-Among her best known works is the award-winning book—A Field of One's Own: Gender and Land Rights in South Asia—which has had a significant impact on governments, NGOs, and international agencies in promoting women's rights in land and property.
+She is the author of a book, A Field of One's Own: Gender and Land Rights in South Asia, which has had an impact on governments, NGOs, and international agencies in promoting women's rights in land and property.
 This work has also inspired research in Latin America and globally.

-Early life
+Early life and education

 Agarwal's parents were Suraj Mal and Shyama Devi Agarwal, Agarwal named a book prize in their honour.
-She earned her B.A. and M.A. from the University of Cambridge, and her doctorate in Economics from the Delhi School of Economics, University of Delhi, her dissertation was Mechanization in Indian Agriculture: An Analytical Study Based on the Punjab.
+She earned her B.A. and M.A. from the University of Cambridge, and her doctorate in economics from the Delhi School of Economics, University of Delhi, her dissertation was Mechanization in Indian Agriculture: An Analytical Study Based on the Punjab.

 Career

-Her university positions include posts at Princeton, Harvard, Michigan, Minnesota, and New York University.
-At Harvard she was the first Daniel Ingalls Visiting Professor Agarwal has also been President of the International Society for Ecological Economics.
-Vice-President of the International Economic Association, President of the International Association for Feminist Economics, on the Board of the Global Development Network, and one of the twenty-one members of the Commission on the Measurement of Economic Performance and Social Progress, chaired by Nobel Laureate Joseph Stiglitz.
+Her university positions include posts at Princeton, Harvard University, University of Michigan, University of Minnesota, and New York University.
+At Harvard, she was the first Daniel Ingalls Visiting Professor Agarwal has also been President of the International Society for Ecological Economics.
+Vice-president of the International Economic Association, President of the International Association for Feminist Economics, on the Board of the Global Development Network, and one of the twenty-one members of the Commission on the Measurement of Economic Performance and Social Progress, chaired by Nobel Laureate Joseph Stiglitz.
 She has served on the UN Committee for Development Policy (New York) and UNRISD (Geneva).
 She holds honorary doctorates from the Institute of Social Studies in the Netherlands and the University of Antwerp in Belgium.